rackerlabs/rackspace-how-to/content/cloud-servers/supported-operating-systems.md

 On the same date that a distributor updates an operating system (OS), Rackspace updates services to support the OS update.
 We continue to support earlier versions of the OS for a limited time after the OS update.

-We do not support OSs that are marked as EOL (end-of-life) by its distributor.
+We do not support OSs marked as EOL (end-of-life) by its distributor.

 We support current versions of the following OSs: